emusb-host

 The USB 2.0 specification defines the required bit rate accuracy for the USB Host in section 7.1.11.
 Ensure that the clock sources for USB meet the requirements.

-The USB Host requires one clock for operation:
+The USB Host requires two clocks for operation:

-• Clock the main clock at 48 MHz with required bit rate accuracy according to the USB 2.0 specification.
-Typically, the main clock is CLK_HF3 output signal, but refer to the device datasheet to identify the clock source for USB for a specific device.
+• Phy Pll reference clock configured at 50 MHz with the required bit rate accuracy according to the USB 2.0 specification.
+Typically, this clock is the CLK_HF8 output signal, but refer to the device datasheet to identify the clock source for USB for a specific device.

 Note